rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

 # Overview

-The MQTT Client Plug-in provides an client interface to MQTT for HomeVision.
+The MQTT Client Plug-in provides a client interface to MQTT for HomeVision.
 The MQTT interface has has three distinct functions:

 * For "External" MQTT-enabled devices (e.g., Sonoff switches with Tasmota SW), the MQTT Plug-in acts as an MQTT controller.